-MacArthur hoped that component development would improve under this policy, and this notion did bear fruit.Nenninger, 48.
-During the 1930s, the seeds were planted for the components that would make US tanks the most reliable in the world, including vertical volute spring suspension, rubber-bushed tracks, and radial engines.
+MacArthur hoped that component development would improve under the policy of each branch modernizing itself, and this notion did bear fruit.Nenninger, 48.
+During the 1930s, the seeds were planted for the components that would make US tanks the most reliable in the world, including vertical volute spring suspension, rubber-shoed tracks with rubber bushings around the track pins, and radial engines.
 Standardized and accepted tanks were few and far between in the 1930s, and included the Infantry's M2 light tank and the Cavalry's M1 and M2 combat cars, which all used essentially the same hulls.
 The US also got some medium tanks in 1939 with the arrival of the M2.
 All of these tanks used vertical volute spring suspensions, which featured twin-wheeled bogies mounted externally.
-Their rubber-bushed and rubber-shoed track proved very durable on road surfaces, and the curve imparted to the track by the rubber bushings reduced the force necessary to wrench the track around the drive sprocket.Cameron, 390.
+Their rubber-shoed tracks proved very durable on road surfaces; also, the rubber bushings reduced the force necessary to wrench the track around the drive sprocket, decreased wear between the track pins and pin holes, and made the track more flexible when responding to steering actions or shock forces.Cameron, 390; Research, Investigation and Experimentation in the Field of Amphibian Vehicles, 180, 191, 197.
 Enemy dry-pin tracks lasted approximately 600 miles (970km), while many US tracks could see 3,000 miles (4,800km).
 See Green, Thomson, and Roots, 309.
 Their radial engines were also used to power aircraft, and this would later emerge as a handicap when radial engine shortages forced numerous other motors into use.
 The Lee and Sherman tanks developed for World War II were powered by no less than five different powerplants, ranging from the aircraft-derived Wright and Continental radials and Ford V8 to automobile motors like GM's truck diesels and the Chrysler A57 multibank, which was comprised of five car engines arranged to run as a single unit.
 The M5 Stuart's development was initiated, in part, to preemptively solve a forecasted shortage of the radial engines used in the M3 Stuart.Hunnicutt, Sherman, 74.
 Hunnicutt, Stuart, 172.

 World War II: Obscurity to Maturity